 Hulk Rating: /10

 This film review was added to In The Good Old Days of Classic Hollywood‘s Elizabeth Taylor Blogathon.
-Other film reviews on this site with this cast include Michael Caine in Surrender (1987), The Swarm (1978), Dressed to Kill (1980), The Hand (1980) , Bullseye (1990), Interstellar (2014) and The Prestige (2006).
-Susannah York appears in Superman (1978) and Elizabeth Taylor in Father’s Little Dividend (1951).
-John Standing also appears in The Eagle Has Landed (1976).
+Other film reviews on this site include Michael Caine in Surrender, The Swarm, Dressed to Kill, The Hand, Bullseye, The Prestige and more.
+Susannah York appears in Superman and Elizabeth Taylor in Who’s Afraid of Virginia Woolf? and Father’s Little Dividend.
+She is also written about in this book, Elizabeth and Monty.
+John Standing in The Eagle Has Landed and The Legacy.